 The program also provides an artistic element where students make fish prints made from grown shad molds, created by the museum.
 Finally, a student from North Carolina State University will lead PreEminent students in shad dissections to show what a fully grown fish looks like.

 The scholars in Michigan also learned about an invasive species disrupting the food chain in the Great Lakes: sea lamprey.
 Brought into the Midwest by ocean freighters that use sea water as ballast, sea lamprey attach themselves to salmon and other fish species to feed on them.

 Jachim drew the parallel for the students, so they could understand how one species’ introduction could help, while another could harm.

 “They’re part of the story,” she said.
 “It goes to show that by simply introducing one species into a food chain, you can throw the whole cycle off.”

-PreEminent Charter School and Walker Charter Academy are part of National Heritage Academies, a charter school management company in Grand Rapids, Mich. with 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+PreEminent Charter School and Walker Charter Academy are part of National Heritage Academies, a charter school management company in Grand Rapids, Mich. with over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.

 National Heritage Academies (NHA) is a network of 99 tuition-free, public charter schools across nine states, serving more than 65,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.

 Visit PreEminent Charter School's blog to read more stories like this.